v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

     **Default**: Yes

 - **Hardware device installation by setup classes**:
   This policy setting allows you to specify a list of device setup class globally unique identifiers (GUIDs) for device drivers that Windows is prevented from installing.
 This policy setting takes precedence over any other policy setting that allows Windows to install a device.
-If you enable this policy setting, Windows is prevented from installing or updating device drivers whose device setup class GUIDs appear in the list you create.
+If you enable this policy setting, Windows can't install or update device drivers whose device setup class GUIDs appear in the list you create.
 If you enable this policy setting on a remote desktop server, the policy setting affects redirection of the specified devices from a remote desktop client to the remote desktop server.
 If you disable or don't configure this policy setting, Windows can install and update devices as allowed or prevented by other policy settings.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067048)

   **Default**: Block hardware device installation